brylevkirill/notes/Bayesian Inference and Learning.md

   ["Introduction to Causal Inference"](http://jmlr.org/papers/volume11/spirtes10a/spirtes10a.pdf) by Peter Spirtes `paper`

-  ["The Art and Science of Cause and Effect"](http://bayes.cs.ucla.edu/BOOK-2K/causality2-epilogue.pdf) book by Judea Pearl
+  ["The Art and Science of Cause and Effect"](http://bayes.cs.ucla.edu/BOOK-2K/causality2-epilogue.pdf) by Judea Pearl `book`

 ----